TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/CheatSheets/Git.rst

 Optional you can set a commit message template::

    git config commit.template <Path-to-your>.gitmessage.txt
-For additional information about how to set up a proper gitmessage read here: :ref:`Template for commitmessage <commit-template>`
+For additional information about how to set up a proper gitmessage read here: :ref:`committemplate`

 Workflow - common commands
 ==========================